 By RAM Tracking on 4 Apr 2019

 Set to be located inside the current Congestion Charge Zone (CCZ), the ULEZ will require vehicles to meet stricter exhaust emission standards or else pay daily charges.
-The daily costs will be high: £12.50 for motorbikes, cars and vans, and £100 for HGVs, coaches and buses.
+The daily costs will be high: £12.50 for motorbikes, cars and vans, and £100 for HGVs, coaches and buses that are ulez compliant.

 Air pollution is a huge problem in London.
 It negatively affects people’s health, with those who suffer from chronic illnesses becoming worse and children developing respiratory problems caused by exhaust fumes from busy roads.
 Road transport is responsible for the bulk of these emissions.
 In fact, half of the NOx and particulate matter in London’s air comes from road traffic.

 However, whilst the need to improve air quality across the capital is clear, business which rely on fleets of vehicles travelling in the city centre, such as tradesmen, could find themselves faced with spiralling daily charges, just for carrying out their day-to-day business.

 To pass through the ULEZ without being charged, vehicles must meet a specific Euro standard.
 These standards came about in 1992 and are emission controls defined by the European Union, which set the limits for NOx and levels of particulate matters.

 Currently, the standards are split into Euro 4, which includes petrol cars, vans and minibuses, Euro 6, covering diesel cars, vans and minibuses and Euro VI, which includes lorries, buses and coaches.